Lê Thanh Vân: Further murders and initial arrest

 In 2000, Vân, using the alias Lee Ly Lan, was hired by Nguyễn Thanh Sơn, who lived in the small town of An Linh, in Bình Dương province.
-On April 14, Sơn died after a prolonged illness, which had occurred after he ate poisoned rice vermicelli cooked by Văn.
+On 14 April, Sơn died after a prolonged illness, which had occurred after he ate poisoned rice vermicelli cooked by Vân.
 At the end of June, two more people acquainted with her, Nguyễn Văn Đông and Trần Thị Xinh, were also poisoned to death.
-In the aftermath of her death, Văn sent a handwritten letter to Xinh's relatives, claiming that she recently sold her a car worth 200 million đồng.
+In the aftermath of her death, Vân sent a handwritten letter to Xinh's relatives, claiming that she recently sold her a car worth 200 million đồng.

 Not long after, local police arrested Vân on charges of murder and robbery, and after searching through her handbag, they found 2.8 grams of cyanide.
 However, due to a lack of substantial evidence to uphold these charges, the police instead kept her on fraud charges while they conducted tests on the obtained cyanide.
-The toxicology reports found no match to the substance found in the organs of the two victims, and due to this, Vân was released on bail on January 15, 2001.
+The toxicology reports found no match to the substance found in the organs of the two victims, and due to this, Vân was released on bail on 15 January 2001.